Please also check our news page for up to date information

 - Wearing these masks does not prevent you from getting coronavirus.
 Instead, it prevents spread of droplets and possible virus from the wearer to other people in their vacinity.
 The more people wear masks, the less likely it is that viruses could be released into the environment.

-- We have turned off our self- checking in screen to avoid the risk of spread.
+- We have turned off our self- checking in screen to avoid the risk of spread of the virus.

 - Until further notice, all prescriptions will continue to be issued for one month.